 Heterogeneity in consumer information.
-To simplify the exposition, we opted to consider separately the cases where consumers (i) are informed about the drip price before the check-out point (Section 3), (ii) are rational-but-uninformed about the drip price (Section 4), or (iii) are naïve, therefore anticipating it to be zero (Section 5).
+To simplify the exposition, we opted to consider separately the cases where consumers (i) are informed about the drip price before the checkout point (Section IV), (ii) are rational-but-uninformed about the drip price (Section V), or (iii) are naïve, therefore anticipating it to be zero (Section VI).
 Allowing for heterogeneity in consumer information (for instance, assuming that some consumers are informed while others are rational-but-uninformed) would enable us to "continuously" move from the characterizations of Propositions 1 and 2 to those of Propositions 4 and 5.
 Importantly, the positive and normative implications of our analysis are robust to different assumptions about consumer information, and remain true if we introduce heterogeneity in this dimension.

 Downward sloping demand for the basic good.
-To isolate the effects of missed sales and price transparency on the firm's pricing policies, we assumed an inelastic demand for the basic good.
-When this demand is downward sloping (as when consumers are heterogeneous on their valuations for the basic good), ancillary good prices may also be used for price discrimination (as in Chen-Ross 1993).
-In this case, on top of the effects documented above, the firm has an incentive to raise the drip price so as to extract rents from consumers with high valuations for the basic good (for whom the consideration constraint or the no-missed-sales condition are slack).
+To isolate the effects of missed sales and price transparency on the firm's pricing policies, we assumed an inelastic demand for the basic good (absent any inconvenience costs).
+When this demand is downward sloping (as when consumers are also heterogeneous on their valuations for the nuisance-free version of the basic good), ancillary good prices may also be used for price discrimination (as in Chen-Ross 1993 or in the nonlinear pricing literature).
+In this case, on top of the effects documented above, the firm has an incentive to raise the drip price above marginal cost so as to extract rents from consumers with high valuations for the basic good (for whom the consideration constraint or the no-missed-sales condition are slack).
 We discuss this possibility in the Supplementary Material, showing that our positive insights and regulatory implications remain valid in this richer setting.

 Information acquisition by consumers.
-In Section 4, we have assumed that consumers do not know the drip price τ before taking the purchasing decision; and that there is no way of learning this price independently prior to incurring the shopping cost.
+In Section V, we have assumed that consumers do not know the drip price τ before taking the purchasing decision; and that there is no way of learning this price independently prior to incurring the shopping cost.
 Note that the value of learning the drip price before incurring the shopping cost is nil.
-A rational-but-uninformed consumer correctly predicts the equilibrium drip price, and therefore does no gain from learning it even if the information is freely available.
-A naïve consumer by definition does not anticipate further costs and therefore acquiring information about this cost is not on her radar.
+A rational-but-uninformed consumer correctly predicts the equilibrium drip price, and therefore does no gain from learning it even if the information is freely available.59 A naïve consumer by definition does not anticipate further costs and therefore acquiring information about this cost is not on her radar.

 Incomplete information about the basic good's price.
 We have assumed that the consumer knows the basic good's price; say, she is alerted to it by a display banner ad, or she passes by a shop's window offering the basic good.
 Alternatively, she may find out from search.
-In the latter case, we can append a prior stage in which the consumer searches for the good.48 This does not change our analysis.
+In the latter case, we can append a prior stage in which the consumer searches for the good.60 This does not change our analysis.